akash-raja/Weather_App/README.md

 ## Usage

-You need to supply API keys for apixu in order to use this application When you obtain the key, you can provide them to the app by putting the following in the gradle.properties file in your user home:
+You need to supply API keys for apixu in order to use this application When you obtain the key, you can provide it to the app by putting the following in the gradle.properties file in your user home:

 ```
 APIXU_API_KEY=<insert-key-here>